idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 This is the window that opens when you use the Add term to glossary button or shortcut.
 In Preferences > Glossary, you can choose to Skip new term window (shortcut) or Skip new term window (button).

 - **Glossaries** section lists all the open and enabled (not read-only) glossaries available.
-You can uncheck the glossaries you don't wish to use for this term.
+You can uncheck the glossaries you don’t wish to use for this term.
 The button ads the term only to that glossary and closes the window.
 - Working **source and target language fields** allow you to enter the source term and its translation.
 If you select source and target text before opening this window, the fields are pre-populated, but can be further edited here.
 - **Additional languages/language variants** fields will be displayed below if you are working on a multilingual glossary.
 - **Context, Subject, Client, Notes and Reference** fields and field names can be set in Preferences (Options > Definitions.
 The Reference field also features a button to attach a file location to serve as reference.
 If List of Subjects and List of Clients has been set in Preferences (Options) > Definitions, the Subject and Client fields have an editable drop-down menu populated with the list contents.